-Edit PDF Files using Free Alternatives to Adobe Acrobat
+How to Edit PDF Files without Adobe Acrobat

-While PDF Files are “read only” by default, there are ways by which you can edit certain elements* of a PDF document for free without requiring the source files or any of the commercial PDF editing tools like Adobe Acrobat.
+While PDF Files are “read only” by default, there are workarounds that will let you modify any PDF document for free without requiring the source files or any of the commercial PDF editing tools like Adobe Acrobat.

-We will primarily focus on tools that let you alter the actual contents of a PDF file>.
+We are primarily focusing on tools that let you alter the actual contents of a PDF files.
 If you are looking to manipulate the PDF file structure itself like rearranging pages or merging multiple PDFs into one, please refer to this detailed Adobe PDF Guide.

 An Online PDF Editor for Basic Tasks